Q1: I see some VISION systems with five stars and others with three. What does your Protection Rating mean?

 Q10: There's no VISION dealer near me, I don't have access to a professional installer, and I'm a novice at vehicle electronics.
 What can I buy?

-A: Our easiest-to-install product is the 1440.
+A: Our easiest-to-install product is the 1480, or for CAN-BUS incompatible cars our 1460.
 However, we cannot accept returns in cases where you don't fully understand the features or installation involved prior to purchase but then you then purchase the product anyway.

 For example. we had a customer in North America who purchased one of our alarms and then installed it in such a way that the transmitter code was lost from system memory.
 The solution to this problem is a very simple one-time re-learning of the transmitter (as described in the product manual).
 However, this customer refused to connect more than +12v and Ground, which prevented him from entering transmitter learn mode (Learn Mode requires a connection to Ignition).
 Please understand that we cannot take the product back in such cases!
 So again, please read the manual a couple times, and please ask questions prior to purchase.
 When you fully understand the system prior to purchase, everything should go smoothly after purchase.
 Even so, we still strongly recommend professional installation.